JhonatanFerrer/JhoalfercoAwesomeDotfiles/README.md

 ## How to install
 Just paste all the folders in .config

+## How to use
+You can read the shortcuts pressing super+s.
+However, here are some useful shortcuts:

+- super+enter: open the terminal
+- super+r: open rofi application menu
+- super+tab: open rofi windows menu
+- super+1-9: change the tag
+- super+q: quit the focus client(window)
+- super+shift+q: open the rofi power menu

 ## ToDo
 - Make rofi menus for network and bluetooth connection
 - Maybe add extra color themes with a menu to swap between them